andrew-dsi/andrew-dsi.github.io/_posts/2022-01-19-enhancing-targeting-accuracy.md

 <br>
 ##### Confusion Matrix

-A Confusion Matrix provides us a visual way to understand how our predictions match up against the actual values for those test set observations.
+As we've seen with all models so far, our Confusion Matrix provides us a visual way to understand how our predictions match up against the actual values for those test set observations.

 The below code creates the Confusion Matrix using the *confusion_matrix* functionality from within scikit-learn and then plots it using matplotlib.